Make more informed purchasing choices. Our comprehensive guide will assist you in choosing the best Hyundai Tucson model year for yourself.

 4th generation (NX4) | 2022-Present |

-This generational breakdown provides a lucid overview and will help potential buyers make informed decisions, considering the substantial changes that have occurred between generations.
+This generational breakdown provides a comprehensive overview and will help potential buyers make informed decisions, considering the substantial changes that have occurred between generations.

 Hyundai Tucson Best, Neutral and Worst Years

-In our classification of the best and worst model years, we examine various factors and reliable sources, such as:
+In our categorization of the best and worst model years, we examine various factors and dependable sources, such as:

 - Owner-reported reliability (surveys)